jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

     class="chord row"
 %}

-## Comparing with other scales

-Compare intervals with another known scale using the interval scale shape.

 ## Assembling scales across strings

 Assembling a scale across strings requires knowing where to find semitone and whole tone intervals on neighboring strings.